HarmannSinghMann/Face-Swapperr/README.md

 ### Step 4 :
-Using matrix operations access the each pixel in the Mask , Select the index value of pixels with value == 255 , and using that index value copy the pixel in Foreground Image and paste them in Background Image
+Using matrix operations access the each pixel in the Mask , Select the index value of pixels with value == 255 , and using that index value copy the pixel in Foreground Image and paste them in Background Image  .

+## VOILA !!

 ![](output/composite.jpg)